NitayGitHub/RAG-Chatbot-Fine-tuning/README.md

 ## **Training Results**
 I used the FAISS vector store because creating embeddings takes ~3 minutes, while it will take ~35 minutes with the Chroma vector store.
 Furthermore, Flan-T5 was fine-tuned using the PEFT method LoRA.
-Finally, I achieved a **67% ROUGE Recall Score** with Flan-T5 and **71% ROUGE Recall Score** with Larger Models like wizardLM or llama2-7b.
+Finally, I achieved a **67% ROUGE Recall Score** with Flan-T5 and **71% ROUGE Recall Score** with larger models like wizardLM or llama2-7b.

 ## **Future Work**
 I didn't have time to try 'flan-t5-base-squad2' which is fine-tuned for Extractive QA.
 Also, it's worth testing different embedding models and pipeline parameters (temperature, top_p, penalty).